-Other than the executive directors, there were no other key members of management during 2021or 2022.
+Other than the executive directors, there were no other key members of management during 2022 or 2023.
 (Refer to note 5 in the company financial statements for details regarding investments in and loans to subsidiaries.)

 DIRECTORS' REMUNERATION

 Executive directors do not receive directors' fees or committee fees, and their remuneration is disclosed hereunder.